FAQ – Frequently Asked Questions

 What size stove will I need?

 The most common FAQ - The size of stove which you will need will of course depend on the age of your home, the size of your room, the number of windows in the room, number of external walls, it’s insulation, how open plan it is, whether there are any stairs coming off it etc. Most stove manufacturers measure stove size in kilowatts (kw).
-A rough guide is to measure your room in metres then use the formula below - for a more accurate guide, arrange a free survey for us to come round and our experienced surveyors can take all of the above into consideration before providing you with a guide number of kw to go for. length (m) x width (m) x height (m) / 14 This will give you the KW output required.
+A rough guide is to measure your room in metres then use the formula below - for a more accurate guide, arrange a free inspection for us to come round and our experienced team can take all of the above into consideration before providing you with a guide number of kw to go for. length (m) x width (m) x height (m) / 14 This will give you the KW output required.

 Do I really need to line my chimney?